Tips To Enhance Your Cybersecurity

 Two-step verification is a great way to amp up your cybersecurity.
-It prevents possible hackers from accessing your personal and business accounts, even if they’ve stolen your password.
-Two-step verification makes you perform another identifying action after putting in your password.
+As the name suggests, before accessing your personal and business accounts, you are required to perform a second identifying action after entering your password.

-Usually, after you put in your password, the two-step verification system sends a text message to a phone number you programmed into it.
-This text message contains a randomly generated code which you enter in order to continue with login.
+Once the first verification is provided, the two-step verification system sends a text message to a phone number or email address you provide.
+This text message contains a randomly generated code which you enter in order to continue with the login process.

 Backup Your Data

 What if a hacker decided to change your passwords and your company lost all access to its data?
 What if they delete all of your information?
 By storing all your data and information in one place you run the risk of losing it all if you get hacked.

 A data backup is a digital copy of your original data used to recover your work in case of disaster.
 Most modern software programs have the means to automatically back up whatever data you tell it to, but you can also simply copy document-by-document if you prefer.

 Be sure to store your backup on an external hard drive, or flash drive.
 DO NOT keep the backup on the same storage device as the original as this will defeat the purpose of a backup.